Retro-Commodore/FlashFloppy-OSD-Adapter/README.md

 No, you can use the Bluepill without this adapter.

 # More?
-You can isolate the bottom to prevent accidently shorts.
+You can isolate the bottom, with i.e. cardboard/hotglue, or isolation tape, to prevent accidently shorts.

 # Placements
 The resistor values are printet on the silkscreen, which isn't visible on the picture above.